larsmaedje/http-factory-multipart/docs/book/v1/intro.md

-# laminas-diactoros-multipart
+# http-factory-multipart

-This component provides multipart factories using PSR-17 & PSR-7 interfaces from `laminas-diactoros`.
+This component provides multipart factories using PSR-17 & PSR-7 interfaces.